IsaakBerg/grasshopper-primer/en/1-foundations/1-2/2_grasshopper-component-parts.md

 3. The Circle CNR component with full names displayed

-We reccommend using icon display to familiarize yourself with the component icons so you can quickly locate them in the palettes.
-This will also enable you to understand definitions at a glance.
-Text labels can be confusing because different components may share the same label.
+We recommend using icon display to familiarize yourself with the component icons.
+Familiarity with the icons shortens the time needed to locate components in the palettes.
+It also helps you understand definitions at a glance.
+Relying on text labels alone may be more confusing because different components may share the same label.

 ![IMAGE](images/1-2-2/1-2-2_005-circle-label-vs-icon.png)
 >Circle CNR and Circle 3pt have the same label, but different icons.